robertvigil/excel-formula-tracer/README.md

 ## Features

 - **Whitelist-based tracing** — only cells listed in the "Trace Config" tab are followed; everything else appears as `[not in scope]`
+- **Leaf cells** — mark cells with a "Leaf" flag (Column C) to show them in the output without tracing their precedents, reducing noise
 - **Recursive tracing** — follows dependencies up to a configurable depth (`MAX_TRACE_DEPTH`)
 - **Cross-sheet support** — resolves references like `Sheet2!A1` and `'OH Rates Calc'!E75`
 - **Range expansion** — expands `P17:P19` into individual cells (P17, P18, P19)